 Not long after Jesus's baptism in the Jordan River, He called twelve men as His "disciples."
 Those chosen were not going to be simply followers or "groupies."
 Choosing them was an intentional, strategic move on Jesus' part.

-For Jesus' three years of earthly ministry, those men were His ministry team.
-While they traveled around, He taught and mentored them.
+Those men were Jesus' ministry team for His three years of earthly ministry.
+While they traveled around together, He taught and mentored them.
 In between ministering to large crowds, Jesus poured Himself into these twelve men.
-He had a long-term mission for these men, a mission that would continue after He ascended into Heaven.
+He had a long-term mission for these men that would continue after He ascended into Heaven.

 Those twelve men received in-service, on-the-job training from Jesus.
 He gave them responsibilities.
 He sent them out two by two and then de-briefed them when they returned.
 He cast a vision for the future, a future when He would no longer be physically or visibly present with them.